 This walking tour of Copenhagen is 11 km long.
 Generally, you should have more than enough time to everything within half a day or so, but you can easily extend this to a full day by planning in a lunch break and/or dinner along the way.
 It’s probably best if you do this walking tour in the summer, although it’s also doable in spring and fall.
 If you’re ambitious, bundle up and do it in winter as well.

 I recommend that you open the above map in a new window and bookmark it so you can access it easily later.
-Alternatively, you can also download an offline/printable version of this itinerary!
-It includes full walking directions as well as insider tips.
 On this walking tour, you will see

 - Rosenborg Castle

 - The Little Mermaid